signifyd/magento2/doc/UserGuide.md

 1. Repeat the webhook setup procedure from **Show scores in Magento Order Grid** above for the Event Type **Guarantee Disposition**.
-2. Set **Place hold on orders below score threshold** to **Yes**.
-3. Set **Hold score threshold** mentioned above to 1000 to **hold all orders** until a Guarantee decision is made. **Don't do this if you are *not* on a complete plan!**
+2. Set **Hold score threshold** mentioned above to 1000 to **hold all orders** until a Guarantee decision is made. **Don't do this if you are *not* on a complete plan!**
-4. Set **Show Guarantee status in Magento Order Grid** to **Yes**.
-5. Choose an **Action on Guarantee Decline** from the drop down menu.
+3. Choose an **Action on Guarantee Decline** from the drop down menu. **NOTE:** *the Cancel action is currently unavailable*.
-6. Choose an **Action on Guarantee Approve** from the drop down menu.
+4. Choose an **Action on Guarantee Approve** from the drop down menu.

 ![Guarantees](advanced_guarantees.png)

 To check that the Guarantee status is working, an order must be created either by a customer at your store or by placing a test order yourself.
-Note that for the Actions in 5 and 6, **Nothing** is a valid option.
-However, if you have set all orders to be held in step 3, none will be unheld upon approval if no action is set to be applied.
+Note that for the Actions in 3 and 4, **Nothing** is a valid option.
+However, if you have set all orders to be held in step 2, none will be unheld upon approval if no action is set to be applied.
 The Guarantee Status from orders submitted prior to enabling this integration will not display in your Magento order grid.

 ## Troubleshooting